 The one of the biggest issue that we may encounter on during redistribution is routing loop.
 If suboptimal routing causes latencies and network inefficiency , routing loops causes the loops until TTL value gets decrease to 0, what influence not only on network efficiency but also causes that some part of the network will be inaccessible at all.

-The ‘BGP community’ is an additional information (attribute) adding to prefixes, that is being advertised to the BGP neighbors.
+The ‘BGP community’ is an additional information (attribute) added to prefixes, that is being advertised to the BGP neighbors.
 Based on this information a BGP neighbor can make a decision what else to do with received prefix.
 For example we may mainpulate attributes, filter routes, etc.

 Linux provides 3 levels regarding filesystem security: standard permissions, ACL and SELinux.
 SELinux handles not only with files permissions but with applications, resources and network ports as well.
 SELinux may put a ban on an application access to the spicified system files or may not allowed a user changing file permission.
 What is, how work and how to troubleshoot SELinux, let’s get to know!